NUH Maternity COVID19 FAQ’s

 What are the symptoms of COVID19?

-Public Health England (PHE, 2020) lists the most common symptoms of COVID19 as a recent onset of a new continuous cough and/or high temperature.
+Public Health England (PHE, 2020) lists the most common symptoms of COVID19 as a new persistent cough, a fever and/or a loss or change to your sense of taste and smell.

 If you or anyone in your household has these symptoms you should not attend our Maternity Unit.
 You should contact the Maternity Unit where you are booked for more information and should follow the Government Guidance on self-isolation.